luke-mao/C_dictionary/README.md

 # C_dictionary
-Use the C language to realize the Python dictionary features
+Use the C language to realize the Python dictionary features.
+Complete with makefile and test files.

 This repo uses C language to realize some basic features of the Python dictionary.
 Main knowledge includes hash function and collision chains.